Areas of practice

 Mr. Mao was a member of the workgroup on revising the Patent Examination Guideline; and represented PRB providing the Supreme People's Court with legal opinions regarding the Judicial Interpretation on Deciding Patent Infringement and the Judicial Interpretation on Deciding Patent Right Verification; and drafted some section of the Guideline for Patent Administrative Enforcement.
 He published several papers in the Patent Research, Chinese Patent and Trademark, Electronics Intellectual Property, China Innovation & Patent, Arbitration in Beijing relating to SEPs, business method patents, rules of evidence in IP litigation, and IP arbitration.

 Mr. Mao joined King & Wood Mallesons in 2011.
-Prior to that, he had worked in the PRB of SIPO as a patent examiner for 6 years, focusing on patent invalidation and patent administrative litigation.
 Mr. Mao obtained his B.Sc. degree in electronic information engineering in 2004 and LL.M. degree in Intellectual Property Law in 2007 from Wuhan University.